WebOfTrustInfo/verifiable-news/sketchpad.md

 # Sketchpad

-## Factual Claims
+## Verifiable Statements
 In the [verifiable claims data model](https://w3c.github.io/vc-data-model/), a _[claim](https://w3c.github.io/vc-data-model/#dfn-claim)_ is a statement about a subject and claims may be merged together to express a graph of information about a particular subject.
 A _verifiable claim_ is a claim that is tamper-resistant and whose authorship can be cryptographically verified.

 The verifiable claims data model describes a datatype, `Credential`.
 A _[credential](https://w3c.github.io/vc-data-model/#dfn-credential)_ is a set of one or more claims made by the same entity about a subject.
 A _verifiable credential_ is a credential that is tamper-resistant and whose authorship can be cryptographically verified.

-Envisioning a new datatype, e.g. `FactualClaim`, here are some sketches showing _factual claims_ which are one or more RDF literals asserting the same statement by the same entity.
-Adding verifiability to this data structure results in _verifiable factual claims_ which are tamper-resistant and whose authorship can be cryptographically verified.
+We can envision a new datatype, `Statement` ("claim" is already used in the domain...).
+A _statement_ is a set of one or more RDF literals which each assert the same content by the same entity.
+A _verifiable statement_ is a statement that is tamper-resistant and whose authorship can be cryptographically verified.

 ```json
 {